programminghistorian/jekyll/en/ipp.md

 Partnership Rates:

 _Gold Partnership_ rates are £3,000 GBP / $4,200 USD / €3,600 EUR / $5,100 CAD.
-Gold partners are offered the opportunity to work with us to develop events that help their communities use digital humanities tools and methods.*
+Gold partners are offered the opportunity to work with us to develop events that help their communities use digital humanities tools and methods.[^1]

 _Silver Partnership_